| Posture

 postural alignment from your crown to your toes over a

 series of Rolfing sessions.
+An example of poor

 posture caused by sub-optimal body alignment is